bitfinity-network/ord-rs/README.md

 ### Mint

-You can see the example in `examples/mint.rs` to see how to mint BRC20 tokens to your address.
+To mint an amount of BRC20 tokens to your address, check `examples/mint.rs` to see how it is done:

 ```sh
 cargo run --example mint --